DAS is only available to people 24 years old and over or people who have previously passed an A2 Test & held an A2 Licence for at least two years.

 We use The New Suzuki SV 650 ABS!

-We have even had two of our SV 650’s Lowered in order that we can accommodate everyone!
+We have even had one of our SV 650’s Lowered in order that we can accommodate everyone!

 All our courses include Module 1 & 2 Test fees bike hire and all relevant insurances.

 So What Happens on the day ?